 - Child support,

-- The distribution of real property or personal property.3
+- The distribution of real property or personal property, including vehicles.5

-The court may also order one spouse to pay:
+The court may also order you or your spouse to pay:

 - Temporary alimony while the legal separation action is pending, and